singer-io/getting-started/BEST_PRACTICES.md

 State
 -----

-Endpoints that support filtering or provide an accurate time-based field can utilized state.
+State is a JSON map that can be saved for use in between invocations of the tap.
+See the [SPEC](SPEC.md) document for more information on its format.

+When an endpoint provides an acurate time-based field, it is possible to leverage this feild to track progress in a data set.
+We describe this tracking as bookmarking, and the "bookmark" key in state is where an endpoint's progress should be saved.

-State is a way to describe how much progess the tap has made through the endpoint in time.
+A state's bookmark is a way to describe how much progess the tap has made through the endpoint in time.

 States that are datetimes will all be in RFC3339 format.
 Using ids or other identifiers for state is possible but could cause issues if the entities are not immutable and change out of order.
 If